prakash951/notification/README.md

 	After finishing all the steps, configure the above properties in application.properties file

-	Navigate to application directory and run the application using the command <b>mvnw spring-boot:run</b>
+	Navigate to application directory and run the application using the command <b>mvnw spring-boot:run</b>\

+	Please refer screen shots folder for more information